Know the facts to help stop cyberbullying

 - Be an in-person friend

-- Protect your passwords, always log out of your accounts and secure your privacy settings
+- Protect your passwords; always logout of your accounts and secure your privacy settings

 - Never open unidentified messages or “friend” unknown people

-What can parents do about cyberbullying?
+What can caregivers do about cyberbullying?

 - Stay updated on technology and your child’s online activities